|

 same as ‘staged authenticity’?
 Views

-of authentic history are
+of authentic history are controversial.
+Wang

-Wang has three types of
+has three types of authenticity—the objective

-experts, constructive authenticity
+authenticity of experts, constructive

-projected by tourists, and existential
+authenticity projected by tourists, and

-authenticity where one achieves a sense
+existential authenticity where one achieves a

-of authentic being.
+sense of authentic being.
 The

-like the last one, while fantastic realism
+family gaze is like the last one, while

-approaches constructive
+fantastic realism approaches constructive

 authenticity.

-Far more is involved than
+Far more is involved than just intended

-just intended meanings by the designers.
+meanings by the designers.
+Fantastic

-Fantastic realism draws on a huge
+realism draws on a huge vocabulary of

-some provided by the media.
+signifiers, including some provided by the

 Although the production

-processes are important, they script
+processes are important, they script but do not

-but do not prescribe performance.
+prescribe performance.
 What

 is involved as a relation between culture and

-objects, and discussions of the
+objects, and discussions of the authenticity of

-authenticity of objects are still too limited.
+objects are still too limited.
+It is

-the most important element of
+important element of performance, whole

-performance, whole ‘practices and politics of
+‘practices and politics of connectivity’ (198).

 Chapter 10.
-Christrup, H.
+Christrup, H. On

-On sense and sensibility in performative
+sense and sensibility in performative

 processes (203-31).